knjcode/mxnet-finetuner/docs/pretrained_models.md

 *Please note that the following results are calculated with different datasets.*
 - ResNet accuracy from [Reproduce ResNet-v2 using MXNet]
+- DenseNet-169 accuracy from [A MXNet implementation of DenseNet with BC structure]
+- SE-ResNeXt-50 accuracy from [SENet.mxnet]
 - Other accuracy from [MXNet model gallery] and [MXNet - Image Classification - Pre-trained Models]

 |model                          |Top-1 Accuracy|Top-5 Accuracy|download size|model size (MXNet)|dataset    |image shape|